-(a) Manufacturing statement and statement of profit or loss for the year ended 31 December 2022.
-(12 marks)
+- (a) Manufacturing statement and statement of profit or loss for the year ended 31 December 2022. - (b) Statement of financial position as at 31 December 2022.

 - (a) Describe THREE functions of the International Public Sector Accounting Standards (IPSAS). - (b) The following financial statements were extracted from the books of Mlima Ltd. for the year ended 31 December 2022: